-Our first cyber threat report of 2018 has unveiled that:
+What will the prevalent cyber threats of 2018 be for UK businesses?
+Our first cyber threat report of the year has unveiled that:

 - UK businesses experienced 600 internet-borne cyber attacks a day between January and March